 It’s got plenty of action and has a wide cast of characters, some of which you might be familiar with from the promotion of the movies and some a little more obscure.
 This includes characters such as Harley Quinn (who will be played by Margot Robbie) and Deadshot (who will be played by Will Smith) along with lesser known characters such as King Shark and The Unknown Soldier.
 As many of them come and go, Suicide Squad works as a great way to be introduced to wide selection of DC Comics villains and makes for interesting dynamics in each story.

-In this era of Suicide Squad there’s two places you can cleanly start.
+In this era of Suicide Squad, there are two places you can cleanly start.
 The first is the start of the New 52 series (aka the 2011 series) and requires no previous reading and the other is New Suicide Squad.
-The latter follows on from the former but is a clean start and is good place to start if you’re looking for a shorter read.
+The latter follows on from the former but is a clean start and is a good place to start if you’re looking for a shorter read.

 Suicide Squad Volume 1: Kicked in the Teeth